mdutro002/reimagined-eureka/README.md

 - Code is not dry, could use more organization
 - On sign up, you are immediately directed to login

+### Feature Expansions
+- Have characters 'owned' like campaigns are owned by users
+- Have campaigns show up in "my Campaigns" if you have a character in that campaign - segment myCampaigns by campaigns you    own vs ones you play

 ***

 ### Build Notes